Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am a Master's student in Computer Science (Information Security) at the School of Computer Sciences, China University of Geosciences.
-My research directions include blockchain, smart contracts, and AI security.
-My current researches focus on Bitcoin transaction pattern analysis that is related to data mining.
-For academic communication, please contact me through <u>yuexin.xiang@cug.edu.cn</u>.
+I am a Master's student in Information Security at the School of Computer Sciences, China University of Geosciences.
+My research interests include blockchain, smart contracts, data mining, and AI security.
+For communication, do not hesitate to get in touch with me at <u>yuexin.xiang@cug.edu.cn</u>.

 Education
 ======